 It is important to create a pixel-perfect design.
 Then how can you use Photoshop to create complex and random particle arrangements?
 The answer is using scatter brushes.
-Because Scatter Brush is an amazing tool that has excellent functionalities.
-So today we will guide you on how to use the Scatter Brushes in Photoshop.
+Because Scatter Brush is an amazing tool that has excellent functionalities that make things like catching to eyes.
+So today we will guide you on how to use the Scatter Brushes in Adobe Photoshop.

 Firstly, open up your brush palette and select a brush.
 As every brush in Photoshop is potentially a scatter brush.
 So you pick a star because it helps to show off the varying level of effects due to its complex shape.